gentoo-mirror/vimproved/README.md

 # vimproved's Portage Overlay
-Bringing you Pro Audio Software, Wayland ricing, and Yuri Visual Novels since 2023!
+Bringing you Wayland ricing and Yuri Visual Novels since 2023!

 ## A couple notes on the Visual Novels in this overlay
 ### Users: